PeterWeiJust/SGANFuzz/readme.md

 - Eclipse Mosquitto (for testing)

 ## Getting Started
 To use SGAN-Fuzz, first install the required dependencies and clone the repository.
 Next, configure the tool by setting the desired message sequence length, batch size, and other parameters.
+Running the following command for MQTT SeqGAN training:

+python train_seqgan.py

 Finally, run the tool to generate MQTT message sequences, which can be used to test MQTT brokers and clients.

+python send_payload.py

 For more detailed instructions and examples, see the [User Guide](user_guide.md) and [Examples](examples/) directory.